 You can make the site live to select visitors by adding a site-wide password.
 To learn more, visit Using a site-wide password.

 When a paid site is live

-Currently, what happens when you upgrade depends on when you created your trial, and your visibility settings.
+Currently, what happens when you upgrade depends on when you created your trial, and your availability settings.
 If you haven't upgraded yet, visit Upgrading to paid service to learn more.

-To check if your site is live, go to the Home Menu, click Settings, and then click Site Visibility.
+To check if your site is live, go to the Home Menu, click Settings, and then click Site Availability.
 Your site is live if it's set to Public.
-To learn more, visit Managing your site's visibility.
+To learn more, visit Publishing or hiding your site.

 When an online store is live

 To sell item or services through Squarespace, connect a payment processor.
 If you add products to your site without connecting a payment processor, visitors trying to check out will see a banner saying "Checkout is closed.
 This store isn't set up to process payments."
 After you connect a payment processor, this banner will disappear and customers can complete the checkout process.